-- (a) All job openings will be posted internally and advertised externally simultaneously, unless the County is precluded from doing so by a collective bargaining agreement.
-Each notice will include the posting date, job title, department, position description, pay range, and closing date.
+- (a) All job openings will be posted internally on the intranet and on the bulletin board outside of the Human Resources office and advertised externally simultaneously, unless the County is precluded from doing so by a collective bargaining agreement.
+Each notice will include the posting date, job title, department, position description, pay range, and closing date or open until filled notation.
 Qualified County employees who apply will be given consideration. - (b) All bargaining unit job openings will be posted according to applicable collective bargaining agreements. - (c) All employees (probationary and non-probationary) are eligible to apply for internal vacancies or transfers, unless an applicable collective bargaining agreement provides otherwise. - (d) If applicable, employees must be Merit System eligible.
 All HHS Department positions are hired from Merit System registers, except the HHS Director position which is exempted from merit personnel system coverage (5 CFR 900.602).
 Minnesota Merit System's online application center and hiring practices shall apply where applicable.